m1ckr1sk/Powershell-Notes/README.md

   Enter-PSSession -ComputerName name
   ```
   to enter a remote PS session on the given computer name.

+  Use
   ```
   Exit-PSSession
   ```
   to leave the session.

   Use
   ```
   New-PSession -ComputerName
   ```
-  returns a reference to the session but does not automatically enter it.
+  to return a reference to the session but does not automatically enter it.

 * Using
   ```
   Invoke-command
   ```
   can send a specific command to one or more remote machines.
+For example,
   ```
   Invoke-Command
     -ScriptBlock {